jackysatpal/5-day-forecast/README.md

 #### 5-day-forecast

-Forecast application created in React and Redux.
+Weather forecast created in React and Redux.

-For weather api, used OpenWeatherMap
+For weather api, OpenWeatherMap api was used.